wp-plugins/dynamic-featured-image/readme.txt

 wordpress featured image plugin because there is no need to add code in functions.php file for every featured image.
 You can contribute to this plugin at [Github](https://github.com/ankitpokhrel/Dynamic-Featured-Image "View this plugin in github")

-== Installation ==

- 1. Unzip and upload the dynamic-featured-images directory to the plugin directory (/wp-content/plugins/) or install it from Plugins->Add New->Upload
- 2. Activate the plugin through the Plugins menu in WordPress.

 == How it works? ==

 1. After successfull plugin activation go to `add` or `edit` page of posts or pages and you will notice a box for second featured image.